vinodkumarhs1962/skinspire_V2/Project_docs/Database access strategy/new_chat_begin_text.md

 ## New Chat Background Text

 ```
-I'm working on implementing a unified database access strategy for our SkinSpire hospital management system.
+I'm working on implementing a unified database access strategy for our Skinspire hospital management system.
 We've created a centralized database_service.py that serves as the single point of entry for all database operations.

 Key points about our approach:
 1. All database access should use get_db_session() from database_service.py